Age-Related Macular DegenerationSkip to the navigation

 At this time, there is no cure for macular degeneration.
 But experts are exploring many new treatments that hold hope for the future.
 Your doctor can keep you up to date on any changes in treatment that might help you.

-Eating food that contains lots of antioxidant vitamins and minerals may help slow down vision loss in some people with moderate to severe macular degeneration.1 Talk to your doctor about whether this might help you.
+Certain antioxidant vitamin and mineral supplements may help slow down vision loss in some people with moderate to severe macular degeneration.
+Talk to your doctor about whether this might help you.

 How can you cope with vision problems?